 Always do your research on hotel rates and make sure it’s smart to use points to pay for your stay.
 With cheaper destinations, like Thailand and Cambodia, it’s easy to see why it (sometimes) makes sense to pay for hotels.
 This allowed me to save my points for pricier destinations, like London and Paris, for a much higher return value.

 How do you decide to pay for hotels instead of using points?
-What tips can you offer a miles and points beginner about this?

 Like this post?
 Please share it on social media using the share buttons below!